-The RHS Lily Group issues a Seed List in January/February each year.
-With contributions from members around the world, it is widely regarded as one of the most valuable sources of lily seed.
+Our Seed List is an exchange between members around the world and comes out in January/February each year.
+It is widely regarded as one of the most valuable sources of lily seed and includes many rarities though quantities are often limited.
 Members often have wider interests so our Seed List includes other Liliaceae, bulbs and lots of perennials too.
 A paper version is available – see ‘Important Points’ below.

 For Seed List: George Battle email@example.com

 Please donate seed…